 In many cases, punitive damages are recoverable when a family member is hit by a DUI driver.

-Just because another driver was DUI, this does not necessarily mean he or she was 100% responsible for an accident.
+Just because another driver was DUI, this does not necessarily mean they were 100% responsible for an accident.

 California follows a “comparative fault” standard of negligence.
 Also known as “comparative negligence” or “shared fault,” it allows a jury to apportion fault for an accident between two or more parties.26

 Unlike some states (such as Nevada), California does not require that the defendant be 50% or more responsible for an injury.
-A plaintiff can sue even if the defendant was only slightly at fault.
+You can sue even if the defendant was only slightly at fault.

-A jury decides that Beth’s drinking was not the reason she drove through the stop sign.
-They find that Art’s inattention was the main reason for the accident.
+Example: Beth and Art counter-sue each other after a car accident.
+A jury decides that Beth’s slightly high BAC level was not the reason she drove through the stop sign.
+They find that Art’s texting while driving was the main reason for the accident.
 They attribute blame 30% to Beth and 70% to Art.

 Most California auto insurance policies will pay compensatory damages when a policyholder injures someone while driving drunk.
 This means that compensatory damages (such as medical bills) can be recovered under: